mcescalante/flask-base/README.md

 # Livereload and SASS
 gulp

-# To recompile bundle.js (if you change app.js), run the following:
+# To recompile bundle.js (if you change app.js), run one the following:
-npm run buildjs
+npm run buildjs # dev, unminified npm run buildprod # prod, minified
-# You can also run the actual webpack command itself if you prefer:
+# You can also run any actual webpack commands itself if you prefer or need to:
 webpack app/static/js/app.js app/static/js/bundle.js

 # If you change your database models, you have to migrate and upgrade again:
 python manage.py db migrate
 python manage.py db upgrade
 ```

+### Alternate database configuration (optional)

+This boilerplate is ready for MySQL and Postgres, but uses sqlite by default.
+If you want to use something other than sqlite, you need to make a few small tweaks:

+1. Create your database
+2. In `app/config.py` you should comment the sqlite config line (11) and uncomment either mysql (19-20) or postgres (23-24).
+Make sure that you change the database name and add passwords or anything else you need to the connect string!
+3. Execute either `pip install -r requirements.txt/mysql.txt` or `pip install -r requirements.txt/postgres.txt` (while inside virtual environment) to install the libraries needed for each respective database.

 ### Deploying